 12:00 – 2:00 pm Celebration of Peace

-Among the speakers highlighted will be; Ald.
-Roberto Maldonado, 2nd Ward (invited); Get IN Chicago Representatives, DePaul Egan Center Representatives, Administrator from YMCA; Pastor Bruce Ray, Kimball Ave.
+Among the speakers highlighted will be: Cook County Commissioner Louis Arroyo Jr; Ald.
+Roberto Maldonado, 2nd Ward; Pastor Bruce Ray, Kimball Ave.
 Church; as well as a variety of other agency leaders and elected officials.

-The Post-Walk Celebration will include a 3-on-3 basketball tournament, free food, entertainment, raffles, games and activities for people of all ages.
+The post-walk Celebration of Peace will include performances by local artists, a 3-on-3 basketball tournament, free food, entertainment, raffles, games and activities for people of all ages.

 Today, ALSO works both locally and nationally to end violence.
 By expanding its reach, ALSO informs its national work from a local perspective and brings knowledge and best practices from around the country to our neighborhoods in Chicago.